erinjni/phils/members.md

 ---
 layout: page
 title: Members
 subtitle: Our beautiphul members.
-Click on someone to learn more!
+Click on anyone to learn more!
 full-width: true
 ---